A universal characterization of higher algebraic K-theory: Introduction

 \subsection{Morita theory}

-The main technical device in our proofs of theorems~\ref{thm:Imain1} and \ref{thm:Imain2} is a comparison result between the theory of small spectral categories (see \S\ref{sub:spectralR}) and the theory of small stable $\i$-categories.
-The category $\Spcat$ of small spectral categories carries a Quillen model category structure in which the weak equivalences are the {\em DK-equivalences}, i.e., the functors which are fully-faithful and essentially surjective up to weak homotopy equivalence; see theorem~\ref{thm:Quillenstable}.
+The main technical device in our proofs of theorems~\ref{thm:Imain1} and \ref{thm:Imain2} is the Morita theory of stable categories and spectral categories.
+In particular, we prove theorem~\ref{thm:Imain2} by using a comparison result between the theory of small spectral categories (see \S\ref{sub:spectralR}) and the theory of small stable $\i$-categories to rigidify questions about the algebraic $K$-theory of $\i$-categories to corresponding questions in the (classical) Waldhausen $K$-theory of Waldhausen categories.

+The category $\Spcat$ of small spectral categories carries a Quillen model category structure in which the weak equivalences are the {\em DK-equivalences}, i.e., the functors that are fully faithful and essentially surjective up to weak homotopy equivalence; see \cite{Spectral} (reprised below in theorem~\ref{thm:Quillenstable}).
 As a consequence, we can form the associated $\i$-category $(\Spcat)_{\i}$ of small spectral categories.

-A spectral functor $F: \aA \to \aB$ is called a {\em triangulated equivalence} if it induces a weak equivalence on the triangulated closures of $\aA$ and $\aB$, and it is called a {\em Morita equivalence} if it induces a weak equivalence on the thick closures of $\aA$ and $\aB$; see definition~\ref{def:Morita}.
-Our comparison result, which can be regarded as an $\i$-categorical version of the Morita theory of \cite{SS}, is the following.
+A spectral functor $F\colon \aA \to \aB$ is called a {\em triangulated equivalence} if it induces a weak equivalence on the triangulated closures of $\aA$ and $\aB$, and it is called a {\em Morita equivalence} if it induces a weak equivalence on the thick closures of $\aA$ and $\aB$; see definition~\ref{def:Morita}.
+Our comparison result, which can be regarded as a generalization of the Morita theory of \cite{SS}, is the following.

-\begin{theorem}{(see theorems~\ref{thm:stable} and \ref{thm:morita})} The localization of $(\Spcat)_{\i}$ along the triangulated equivalences is equivalent to $\stabcat$, and the (further) localization of $(\Spcat)_{\i}$ along the Morita equivalences is equivalent to $\idemstabcat$. \end{theorem}
+\begin{theorem}{(see theorems~\ref{thm:stable} and \ref{thm:morita})} The accessible localization of $(\Spcat)_{\i}$ along the triangulated equivalences is equivalent to $\stabcat$, and the (further) localization of $(\Spcat)_{\i}$ along the Morita equivalences is equivalent to $\idemstabcat$. \end{theorem}